enjaku4/rabarber/README.md

 ## Authorization Rules

-Include `Rabarber::Authorization` module in the controller where you want to apply authorization rules.
+Include `Rabarber::Authorization` module in the controller where you want to define authorization rules.
 Typically, it is `ApplicationController`, but it can be any controller of your choice.
-Then call `.with_authorization(options = {})` method, which accepts the same options as Rails’ `before_action`, allowing you to apply it selectively.
+Then use `.with_authorization(options = {})` method, which accepts the same options as Rails’ `before_action`, allowing you to perform authorization checks selectively.

 ```rb
 class ApplicationController < ActionController::Base